 The first step is the easiest — you just need to go to the Filebeat download page and get the package for your operating system.
-For the purposes of this article we’ve used Filebeat 1.0.1.
+For the purposes of this article, we’ve used Filebeat 7.5.2 though the older version will be good as well.
+You just need to remember that Sematext Cloud will only work with the Apache 2.0 licensed Filebeat.

 After you download the package you need to unpack it into a directory of your choice.

 If you already have your Logsene application created — great!
 If not, please go here to get set up.
-You will need your token, which you can find on the integration page of Logsene at the top right menu:
+You will need your token, which you can find in the App Settings section of the menu:

 Once you have the Logsene app token you are ready to configure Filebeat.
 To do that you first need to create a new configuration file called logsene.yml and put in it a configuration snippet similar to the one below:

-The second section, called output, tells Filebeat to send data to Elasticsearch.
+Next we disable sending the defaults Filebeat template and finally we configure the output in the section called output.
+It tells Filebeat to send data to Elasticsearch.
 Yes — to Elasticsearch — because Logsene provides the Elasticsearch API.
-You’ll need to provide two properties here:
+You’ll need to provide three properties here:

 - The first one, called hosts, needs to point to https://logsene-receiver.sematext.com on port 443.
 You’ll want to use SSL, but you could also use HTTP and send data to port 80 if you don’t want to use SSL.

-- The second option is the index, and you’ll need to specify your Logsene app token here.
-In the above example you can see a token of aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee, but you should use your own.
+- The third option is the index, and you’ll need to specify your Logsene app token here.
+In the above example, you can see a token of aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee, but you should use your own.

-The third section specifies that you would like to know what Filebeat is doing (and you’ll want to save that information to file).
+The last section specifies that you would like to know what Filebeat is doing (and you’ll want to save that information to file).

 Running Filebeat with your configuration